-Sourcing edible flower petals doesn't have to be confusing or difficult!
-As a floral baker and self proclaimed flowervore I want to share where we get safe edible flower petals for cookies and cake decorating.
+Sourcing edible flower petals doesn’t have to be confusing or difficult!
+As a floral baker and self proclaimed flowervore I want to share where to buy or forage edible flowers.
+Here is our comprehensive guide to which flowers are edible

 From a savory edible flower salad to cake decorating, sourcing flowers is easy – but we’ll share how we find flowers to buy safe for human consumption to add a beautiful garnish or fresh flavor safely.
 Adding florals to our desserts is how we add the beauty of garden flowers effortlessly, the perfect personal touch.